CorkSid2104/carbonfootprintcalco/README.md

   Designed an intuitive user interface using components adopted from Streamlit, CSS and Javascript.

 Authors:
-Siddharth V Shenoy
+Siddharth V Shenoy (B221219ME)
-Shreya Nair
+Shreya Nair (B220064ME)
-Miluna Diamond
+Miluna Diamond (B220390ME)
-Varun Dinachandra
+Varun Dinachandra (B221276ME)

+The project was developed as part of our Environmental Studies Course at National Institute of Technology Calicut.